Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 2.0.3
+- added MultiMC support for windows (kinda), see Launchers.md for more details

 ### 2.0.2
 - forgot to close my InputStream ***again*** (this probably isn't a big enough deal to warrant a new release but whatever)